Kobeyvines/data_env_setup/README.md

 ## 🧭 General Trends and Overview

-1. What are the overall trends in food prices (beans, maize, potatoes, and the food price index) across Kenya over the years (2007–2025)?
+1. What are the overall trends in food prices (beans, maize, potatoes, and the food price index) across Kenya over the years (2007–2025)?(**Gradual Increase in Prices**)
 2. Which provinces or counties consistently have the highest or lowest food prices?(**Highest :** North Eastern, Nairobi, Riftvalley | **Lowest :** Centarl, Coast, Nyanza)
 3. How do food prices vary by month or season?